MTG/acousticbrainz-client/README.md

 We prefer that you use one of our provided extractors.
 This lets us be sure that different versions of software don't cause variations in the data that we collection.
-If you really want to, you can make your own.
+If you really want to, you can make your own, but note that this requires a fair number of dependencies to compile.
+It will certainly be easier to use one of our binaries to get started.

 The extractor is provided as part of the [essentia project](http://essentia.upf.edu/).
-To build it, download essentia and compile the examples
+To build it, download essentia and compile the examples.

     git clone https://github.com/MTG/essentia.git
     cd essentia